SyntaxVoid/Permabuffs/readme.md

 __Permabuffs is a plugin built for Terraria servers running on **[tShock](https://github.com/Pryaxis/TShock)**.__

 ## Download Link
-Download the `Permabuffs.dll` file {placeholder} and drop it in your `ServerPlugins` folder.
+Download the `Permabuffs.dll` file [here](https://github.com/SyntaxVoid/Permabuffs/releases/latest) and drop it in your `ServerPlugins` folder.
 Then start your server as you normally would.
-Make sure you grant the proper [Permissions](Permissions)
+Make sure you grant the proper [Permissions](Permissions)!

 ## Features
 Store 30 of a buff potions in your piggybank to unlock a *permanent* version of that potion that will periodically and automatically refresh on your character.
 This plugin is compatible with tShock v4.3 and up *(and maybe earlier versions, too)...*